propublica/sunlight-congress/docs/index.md

 **IMPORTANT:** XML responses transform underscores in field names to dashes, by XML convention.
 However, if you use a field name in the URL, for partial responses or for filtering, **you must use underscores**, even if you are requesting an XML response.

-Additionally, the "explain" feature can be used with XML, but the dollar signs in keys will make it technically invalid.
+Additionally, the "explain" feature can be used with XML, but the dollar signs in keys will make it technically invalid XML.

 ### "Or" queries